 Under standardized testing, Skuttle’s MERV 8 high-efficiency filter media will capture and hold 84.9% of airborne contaminants and pollutants ranging between 3.0 and 10.0 microns in size.
-For reference, a single human hair is quite large in comparision, ranging from 20.0 to 40.0 microns in size.
+For reference, a single human hair is quite large in comparison, ranging from 20.0 to 40.0 microns in size.

-These trapped microscopic particles known irritants to the eyes, nose and throat are common in most houses.
-According to the American Lung Association these pollutants can also increase the risk of health conditions such as asthma, allergies, chronic bronchitis, lung cancer and other serious respiratory diseases.
+These trapped microscopic particles known irritants to the eyes, nose, and throat are common in most houses.
+According to the American Lung Association, these pollutants can also increase the risk of health conditions such as asthma, allergies, chronic bronchitis, lung cancer and other serious respiratory diseases.

 The smallest contaminants of a single micron or less make up about 99% of the particles circulating throughout a typical home.

-Skuttle duct-mounted air cleaners capture most of these contaminants in a deep-pleated, fluffier filter, which trap a much greater percentage of particulates over a longer period than standard, flat-filter designs.
+Skuttle duct-mounted air cleaners capture most of these contaminants in a deep-pleated, fluffier filter, which traps a much greater percentage of particulates over a longer period than standard, flat-filter designs.
 The results are cleaner indoor air, longer filter life, a cleaner HVAC system, longer furnace life, significant cost savings over time and a healthier living environment.

 Among the most cost-efficient air cleaners on the market, Skuttle’s High-Efficiency Air Cleaners are designed to provide peak, whole-house air filtration, helping to make your home cleaner, healthier and safer for you and your family.